 Throw it in, and you will see the server in the background have fun analyzing this .APK while you sit back and relax.

-So hop to it, get analyzing you have your report, at the bottom left side you can see download report, but please use the web interface, it allows you to download the Java code for the application and really get your hands dirty.
+So hop to it, get analyzing you have your report, at the bottom left side you can see download report as a pdf, but please use the web interface, it allows you to download the Java code for the application and really get your hands dirty along with be more user friendly than the PDF report (which you should still keep as an artifact).

 Here is the certificate for the Application which you are able to make sure it is up to industry standards.